Blogging is a big business these days, whether you are just starting out, or a pro-blogger looking to increase your

 Canon, Nikon, Panasonic, Fuji, etc, everyone has a brand they prefer.
 The best thing about each of these brands is that they provide equipment for amateurs and professionals alike, ranging in prices and accessories.
 So if you’re just starting out, I’d recommend a basic DSLR, such as Canon T6, or Nikon D3400 to help you get the job done.
 Use the lowest ISO so, you can to get the most detailed photos with the lowest digital noise (colored spots and general “grittiness” in the look of the final photo).
 P.S.
 I’m a Canon Girl, I’ve been shooting with Canon for more than 15 years.

 Most basic cameras come with a lens that is well matched for general use (usually an 18-55mm kit lens for Canon/Nikon) but it can of course be upgraded for specialized applications like Macro-photography to highlight product details, or a telephoto lens which is better for portraits and bokeh.
 Whatever lens you use, try to shoot it “stopped down” 2-3 stops from max (between f/4 and f/8) which is where it is usually the sharpest.
-The tripod will help with the longer exposure times this may need when shooting indoors.
+Consequently, a tripod will help with the longer exposure times you may need when shooting indoors.

 My tried and true software for processing images is Photoshop.
 Nothing else compares to it’s capabilities.
 If you’re new to Photoshop you can try it with Adobe Creative Cloud for 1 month free with my link.
 After, select the Photography Plan to pay less than $10 a month!